nandth/macro-recorder/README.md

 A lightweight desktop app for recording and replaying mouse and keyboard macros on your own machine.

 ## Features
-- Record mouse clicks, scrolls, and keyboard press/release events with precise timing.
+- Record mouse movements, clicks, scrolls, and keyboard press/release events with precise timing.
 - Play back once, repeat N times, or loop for a duration.
 - Save/load readable JSON macros in the `macros/` folder.
 - Clear status indicator and a hard kill switch (ESC) to abort playback.